-Students will work in groups of three to deliver a presentation to the class that will be of a maximum duration of 40 minutes.
+Students will work in groups of three or four to deliver a presentation to the class that will be of a maximum duration of 40 minutes.
 Topics can be chosen from the list provided or students can select another topic as long as permission from the course director is obtained.
 The chosen topic for each student must be different from that of their research paper.
-Students will be marked (either as a group or individually which will be determined prior to the delivery of the presentation) on the content and process of the presentation as well as how they respond to reasonable questions posed by the class and the course director.
+Students will be marked either as a group or individually on the content and process of the presentation as well as how they respond to reasonable questions posed by the class and the course director.